You’ve heard that “God works in mysterious ways”. In the case of the Fish Hoek Dream Center, God worked in a beautifully perfect way.

-Mary Veltman is a short-term volunteer from Michigan who recently arrived in South Africa where she is serving at ER’s South Africa Dream Centre near Cape Town.
+Mary Veltman is a short-term volunteer from Michigan who recently arrived in South Africa where she is serving at ER’s South Africa Dream Center near Cape Town.
 Read her blog titled “New Friends”.

 I can’t believe it’s already been a full week since landing in South Africa.
 I have met so many amazing people and learned so much!

-My first day at the Dream Centre was Tuesday.
-This week looked a little different at the Dream Centre because it was the last week of term 3.
+My first day at the Dream Center was Tuesday.
+This week looked a little different at the Dream Center because it was the last week of term 3.

 South Africa’s school calendar is very different from the one in the U.S. Their school year is January-December and is divided into four terms.
 There is a 1-2 week break in between each term and a 4-5 week break between the school years.

 Because it was almost the end of the term, most of the kids did not have much homework.
 For the ones who did have homework, I was able to sit with them as they read their vocabulary lists, play sentence making games, read aloud, and work on simple math (multiplication, division, addition and subtraction).
 It’s a big difference compared with the preschool age group that I’m used to, but I know I’ll catch on soon.

 Because Friday was the last day of the term, we had a little pizza party and walked down to False Bay.
 There we played with bubble gloves and spent nearly an hour on the playground.

 It was mind blowing to hear how some of the children have grown in the last nine months of the school year.
 Children who could hardly say the alphabet in January now have completed the 100- book reading challenge!
 Children who were withdrawn are now bubbly and full of laughter.
 I can’t wait to see the growth this next term brings.